TexasInstruments/edgeai-tidl-tools/model-tools/tidl-onnx-model-optimizer/README.md

                             post:run only after graph surgeon optimization,
                             all (default): both pre and post are enabled,
                             None: both disabled]
-    simplify_mode:          (pre/post/all/None) flag to use onnxsim simplification [pre : simplify only before graph surgeon optimizations, post:simplify only after graph
+    simplify_mode:          (pre/post/all/None) flag to use onnxslim simplification [pre : simplify only before graph surgeon optimizations, post:simplify only after graph
                             surgeon optimization, all: both pre and post are